OctopusDeployLabs/SpaceCloner/docs/CloneLibraryVariableSetParameterReference.md

 - `VariableAccountScopingMatch`: How to handle when a variable in a project or library variable set is scoped to an Account in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.
 - `VariableCertificateScopingMatch`: How to handle when a variable in a project or library variable set is scoped to an Certificate in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.

-See more how this works in the [How Scope Cloning Works Documentation](HowScopeCloningWorks.md).
+See more how this works in the [how matching works page](HowMatchingWorks.md).

 ## Options

 The values for these options are either `True`, `False` or `null`.
 Null will cause the default parameter to be used.

 - `OverwriteExistingVariables`: Indicates if all existing variables (except sensitive variables) should be overwritten.
 The default is `false`.
 Options are `true`, `false`, or `AddNewWithDefaultValue`.
-See how [Variable Matching Works](HowVariableMatchingWorks.md)
+See more how this works in the [how matching works page](HowMatchingWorks.md).
 - `IgnoreVersionCheckResult`: Indicates if the script should ignore version checks rules and proceed with the clone.
 This should only be used for cloning to test instances of Octopus Deploy.
 The default is `false`.
 - `SkipPausingWhenIgnoringVersionCheckResult`: When `IgnoreVersionCheckResult` is set to true the script will pause for 20 seconds when it detects a difference to let you cancel.
 You can skip that check by setting this to `true`.
 This should only be used for cloning to test instances of Octopus Deploy.
 The default is `false`.
 - `WhatIf`: Set to `$true` if you want to see everything this script will do without it actually doing the work.
 Set to `$false` to have it do the work.
 Defaults to `$false`.